BUTTERFLY PAINTING ART LESSON

 I placed trays of tempera cakes on each table.
 Although I love the ease of tempera cake, I’m starting to feel that the cakes leave too much of a chalky film and are not nearly as vibrant as liquid tempera.
 Does anyone else feel that way?
 So for the background, I pulled out my handy tubs of tempera paint and offered them to use.

-Didn’t they do a wonderful job?
+Didn’t they do a wonderful job on their butterfly paintings?

 Click HERE to be taken to our library of more nature inspired art lesson and projects for your art room!